 4. The names of two faculty members or senior scholars in your field whom you have asked to submit Letters of Recommendation (to be sent directly to the Committee Chair via email).

 The Awards Committee will acknowledge receipt of all applications and will request further information if necessary.
-The Emerging Scholar Award will be announced at the 2015 Annual Conference of the Network for Research in Jewish Education, June 9-11, at HUC-JIR in New York, at which time the recipient will discuss his or her research project.
+The Emerging Scholar Award will be announced at the 2016 The Joint Conference on Jewish Education, co-sponsored by Network for Research in Jewish Education and the Association for the Social Scientific Study of Jewry.
+The conference takes place on June 14-16, at Towson University in Towson, Maryland.
+The recipient will discuss his or her research project at the conference.

 More information can be found here.